timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part F-Manning of Vessels/CHAPTER 89-SMALL VESSEL MANNING.md

 * (b) Section 8904 of this title does not apply to an oil spill response vessel while engaged in oil spill response or training activities.

+* (c) After consultation with the Governor of Alaska and the State boating law administrator of Alaska, the Secretary may exempt an individual operating a self-propelled uninspected passenger vessel from the requirements of section 8903 of this title, if—

+  * (1) the individual only operates such vessel wholly within waters located in Alaska; and

+  * (2) such vessel is—

+    * (A) 26 feet or less in length; and

+    * (B) carrying not more than 6 passengers.

 ### §8906.
 Penalty
 * An owner, charterer, managing operator, agent, master, or individual in charge of a vessel operated in violation of this chapter or a regulation prescribed under this chapter is liable to the United States Government for a civil penalty of not more than $25,000.
 The vessel also is liable in rem for the penalty.